gprMax/gprMax/docs/source/accelerators.rst

 MPI
 ===

 By default, the MPI task farm functionality is turned off.
-It can be used with the ``-mpi`` command line option, which specifies the total number of MPI tasks, i.e. master + workers, for the MPI task farm.
-This option is most usefully combined with ``-n`` to allow individual models to be farmed out using an MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -mpi 61``.
+It can be used with the ``-taskfarm`` command line option, which specifies the total number of MPI tasks, i.e. master + workers, for the MPI task farm.
+This option is most usefully combined with ``-n`` to allow individual models to be farmed out using an MPI task farm, e.g. to create a B-scan with 60 traces and use MPI to farm out each trace: ``(gprMax)$ python -m gprMax examples/cylinder_Bscan_2D.in -n 60 -taskfarm 61``.

 Software required
 -----------------